jreisinger/docs/data/notes/design/basics.md

 if __name__ == '__main__': simOneGame()
 ```

-## Object-oriented design
+# Object-oriented design

 * data-centered complement to top-down design

-Design tips

-1. Look for object candidates.
-Nouns are usually objects, verbs are methods.
-Primitive data types (numbers or strings) are probably not candidates for objects, grouping of related data items are.
+* nouns are usually objects, verbs are methods
+* primitive data types (numbers or strings) are probably not candidates for objects, grouping of related data items are

-2. Design iteratively.
-No one designs a program top to bottom in a linear, systematic fashion.

-3. Try out alternatives.
-Good design involves a lot of trial and error.
-When you look at someone's code, it's finished work, not the process they went through to get there.
-"Plan to throw one away." -- Fred Brooks

-4. Keep it simple.
-Don't design in extra complexity until it is *really* needed.

 ```
 #!/usr/bin/env python3